PAGSA/tips/README.md

 }
 ```

-Pull requests will be reviewed for formatting before merging, but please try to follow the template as closely as possible.
+Pull requests will be edited for formatting before merging, but please try to follow the template as closely as possible.
 If you are unsure on how an entry should be formatted, feel free to make a comment in the PR or email tgrosson [AT] uvic.ca.

 ### Planned features